NoamLeabo/FaceBar_Web_Version/README.md

 If you forgot your username or password, don't worry! you are able to create another account and sign in with it. now you should be directed to the feed Page!

+//Link to feed page photo

+I - By clicking on your profile picture, you can open a menu featuring a logout button (VI). it will hold some very exciting features in the next update.

+//Link to logout btn photo

+II - To enjoy FaceBar even at the dark hours of the night, you can enter dark mode to relieve your eyes.

+// Link to darkmode photo

+III - If a post wasn't to your liking, you are able to edit it or even completly remove it from FaceBar by clicking the VII, VIII buttons respectively.

+//Link to edit/remove post photo

+IV - FaceBar is not yet available for the wide public.
+Thus, everyone that signs in probably knows each and every one that registered.
+We show you all of them as contacts, so you can see some familiar faces apart from your favorite composers.

+V - These features are not available in the current version of FaceBar but soon enough you will be able to access the full power and diversity of the platform.

+// Link to chopin post photo

+IX - The comment section of a post is an excelent way to let the creator of a post and everyone else that has seen it what you think about it.
+Chopin would be very happy to know how much you like his pieces!
+X - Another way you can show your appreciation of a post is by liking it.
+XI - Because FaceBar is still a very exclusive website, you are able to practice sending a post to another platform but you won't be able to actually send it.

+//Link to comment section